LEARN-LK/shibboleth-idp5-installer/README.md

    ```

 This process will install and configure the server to operate as a Shibboleth Identity Provider (IdP).
 ---
+## Register idp-metadata in Federation Regitry - LIAF

+If you are member in LIAF, log-in to Federation Registry with the username|password and do the [necessary changes](https://github.com/LEARN-LK/IAM/blob/master/change_keys_fr.md).

+(If your institute is new to LIAF, please contact tac@learn.ac.lk for assistance to register your Identity Provider in [LIAF](https://liaf.ac.lk/#join))

+---
 ## If you want to do the changes in idp configuration files.